+At present, our proposals are in the early stage of development.
+We are close to submitting an Environmental Impact Assessment Scoping Report to the ECU which will set out the environmental works we are going to undertake and the approaches to assessing environmental impacts.
 We have begun to carry out on-site surveys of ecological interests, safely and in line with government requirements in relation to coronavirus.
 We also have a range of existing environmental information from our operation of the existing Peterhead Power Station.

 We will be working over the coming months to carry out further environment assessment works and develop our proposals further.

-Formal consultation
+A Section 36 application will be progressed for the Project over the coming months and we will be holding a full formal public consultation later in the year.